 Climit(s) is a function of essentially everything related to high contrast imaging (HCI): myriad eclectic technical factors and procedures, end-to-end.

 This treatment of Climit(s) for NIRCam is based on Beichman, C. A., et al. 2010.

 Figure 1 shows the best available treatment of Climit(s) for the 5 NIRCam coronagraphs.
 This graphic is adapted from Figure 6 in Beichman et al. (2010).

 For the round occulting masks, the assumed filters are F210M, F335M, and F430M.
 For the bar-shaped masks, the filters are F210M and F430M.

 The "technical factors" behind the curves in Figure 1 include:

-- Images are taken at roll angles differing by 10°.
-The images are differenced in post processing.
+- Images are taken at roll angles differing by 10°, and differenced in post-processing.